smart-on-fhir/fhir-bulk-data-docs/export.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this specification are to be interpreted as described in RFC2119.

 ## Bulk Data Export Requests

 ### Bulk Data Kick-off Request

 This FHIR Operation initiates the asynchronous process of a client's request for the generation of as set of data to which the client is authorized -- whether that be all patients, a subset (defined group) of patients, or all available data contained in a FHIR server.

-The client MUST present a valid access token with the request.
-The FHIR server MUST limit the data returned to only those FHIR resources authorized in the scope of the access token provided by the client.
+The FHIR server MUST limit the data returned to only those FHIR resources for which the client is authorized.

 #### Endpoint - All Patients